 VA coverage and other family members

 Family members who are covered under their employers, TRICARE or some VA programs will also meet the ACA requirements for coverage.
 Those who are not already covered may want to investigate options through the Health Insurance Marketplace for coverage.
 They may be eligible for lower premiums, lower out-of-pocket costs, or they may qualify for low-cost or free coverage through Medicaid or the Children's Health Insurance Program.
 Family members covered under the CHAMPVA program also meet ACA coverage requirements.

 The ACA and your tax return

-Starting back with the 2014 tax year, uninsured individuals who have affordable healthcare options and don’t meet the requirements for an exemption will pay a fee under the individual shared responsibility provision.
+For tax years from 2014 through 2018, uninsured individuals who have affordable healthcare options and don’t meet the requirements for an exemption will pay a penalty under the individual shared responsibility provision.
 VA coverage may be considered an affordable option, if you’re eligible and don't enroll.

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.